basho/riak-ruby-client/source/crdt.html.markdown

 Riak::Crdt::DEFAULT_BUCKET_TYPES[:set] = "a_cooler_set"
 ```

-Using a non-default bucket type is easy:
+Using a non-default bucket type is easy.
+The third argument for CRDT
+constructors accepts a `String` that's a bucket type name, or in 2.2 and newer
+clients, a `Riak::BucketType` instance.
+Additionally, if the first argument is
+a `BucketTyped::Bucket`, it'll grab the type from that:

 ```ruby
 other_counters_type = client.bucket_type 'other_counters'